SimpleChainFans/document/en/19_understandSolidity/README.md

 >  A contract that does not define a fallback function directly receives ether coins (no function call, that is, use `send` Or `transfer` ) throws an exception and returns the ether coin (the behavior will be different before Solidity v0.4.0).
 Therefore, if you want your contract to receive Ether coins, you must implement the fallback function.

->  A contract without the payable fallback function can be used coinbase transaction (Also known miner block reward ) the recipient or selfdestruct The target to receive sipc coins.
+>  A contract without the payable fallback function can be used coinbase transaction (Also known miner block reward ) the recipient or selfdestruct The target to receive SIMPLE coins.

 >  A contract cannot respond to this ether transfer, so it cannot refuse them either.
 This is determined by EVM when designing, and Solidity cannot bypass this problem.